JustinDiament/PhotoMod/USEME.md

     3. A visible layer must exist within the image
 13. **quit**: immediately stops running the application when entered
     _Example: quit_

-## Supported Colors

-The following colors are supported by the program to be used to create images programmatically.

-- blue
-- black
-- white
-- green
-- red
-- orange
-- yellow
-- cyan
-- magenta
-- gray